 The quotesbot project is available at: https://github.com/scrapy/quotesbot.
 You can find more information about it in the project's README.

 If you're familiar with git, you can checkout the code.
 Otherwise you can download the project as a zip file by clicking here.

-Scrapy at a glance Scrapy.
+Scrapy at a glance Understand what Scrapy is and how it can help you.